-The following excerpt is from Chapter Fifteen of “Deceived.”
+The scene in the following excerpt comes from Chapter Fifteen of “Deceived.”
 It takes place between Bruce’s young daughter Angelina and her new friend Aiden.

 In Angelina’s mind, Aiden had probably helped her more than anyone.
 Time and time again he’d been there for her.
 Consistently.
 It had started out as gestures as simple as picking up the phone when she needed someone to talk to at night.
 In time, it had grown to be more than that.